Looking for the best pizza in Brooklyn to try? We have compiled the best Brooklyn pizza that you must try. Tasted tested and approved.

 Tip: Lucali is only open for dinner, people get in line as early as 3:30 pm to get their name in for 5 pm seating.
 If you’re that dedicated, you may want to do the same!
 Or you can order a pie to go and eat at a park nearby.

-Another famous pizza spot in the city and best pizza in Brooklyn is Joe’s Pizza located in Williamsburg.
-This pizza spot actually was born in Greenwich Village in Manhattan, but since it’s so good and there’s a Williamsburg location we had to include it!
+Another famous pizza spot in the city and some of the best pizza in Brooklyn is Joe’s Pizza located in Williamsburg.
+This pizza spot actually was born in Greenwich Village in Manhattan, but since it’s so good and there’s a Williamsburg location and we had to include it!

 Famous for being a late night spot where you come and grab one of the best slices of pizza in NYC, this famous pizza place in Brooklyn is no stranger to visits from celebrities with testimonials as best pizza in the city by actor Ben Affleck and actor Kevin Bacon’s choice for a last meal!